LoopKit/loopdocs/docs/faqs/loop-faqs.md

     * The *Xcode* app (from from Apple) must also be updated regular
 * If you have a pump that requires a [RileyLink Compatible Device](../build/rileylink.md#rileylink-compatible-devices), expect to spend $150 each (or find a used one).
 You should have two, one as a spare.
     * The RileyLink is only required for loopable Medtronic pumps and the older Eros Omnipod patch pumps
-    * No RileyLink is needed for the BLE pumps such as DASH, DanaKit and soon-to-be-implemented Medtrum patch pump
+    * No RileyLink is needed for the BLE pumps such as DASH, DanaKit and Medtrum patch pump

 There are no other costs, ongoing or initial, to use the *Loop* app beyond what you already pay for your CGM, pump supplies and insulin.